 Once you have mastered everything discussed until now (ha!) you can tackle this one.
 At lower levels this is more aptly called intellectual curiosity, which ladders up to your ability to strategize.
 A vision is curiosity plus creativity matched with powerful understanding of business and the marketplace.
 Curious people uncover opportunities that ultimately fuel strategies and plans.
 They dig more into the why and how of business and marketing so that they can figure out how to do it better.
 Curious people want to bring ideas that others don’t…or before they do.

-If you REALLY want to go far, be a visionary.
+If you REALLY want to go far (and certainly be an entrepreneur) be visionary.
+It’s a key ingredient to ensure your business continues to evolve so that the competish doesn’t obsolete you.
 Good luck with that, though, as it’s almost impossible to teach.
 You just have to have it, being so far ahead of the curve that people have no choice but to follow.
 There are only so many people out there named Gates, Jobs, Brin or Zuckerberg.
-Companies will thrive during their tenure, but will ultimately become shadows of themselves when these visionaries move on.
+Companies will thrive during their tenure, but risk eventually becoming shadows of themselves when these visionaries move on.
 You just can’t succession plan sheer brilliance.

 Google conducted a thorough internal study and in June 2017 published the results of what employees valued most in their bosses and leaders.
 Check #1.
 (I like my word choice better!)